Provocative pictorial map, addressing the varying levels of control of free speech exercised around the world, drawn by William Henry Cotton.

 - Dictatorial Control of the Agencies of Public Communication

 - Varying Degrees of Control, Censorship and Intimidation

 The commentary below the map is instructive on its world view, identifying "ten adult bipeds, each equipped with distended ego and outsized adrenal glands, whose ten totaled brains wouldn't counterbalance that of one Einstein in the measurement of man's distance from the anthropoid ape."

-As noted by the PJ Mode Collection of Persuasive Cartography at Cornell University website description for this map:
+As noted on the Cornell University website description for this map:

 A powerful satirical commentary on totalitarian control of speech from the first issue of Ken Magazine.
 "Caught here in all their peculiar beauty by the soul searching stylus of W. Cotton, Ken holds up for wonder the mangy motley pack of little 'strong men' who are now leading the world on a backward march to the Dark Ages. . . .
 In effect, over more than half the world, Liberty is now in totalitarian Eclipse."
 Each country is characterized by the degree of "dictatorial control" over communication.
 Each of the totalitarian leaders is named and shamed ("His Blood-red Loneliness, Nobody's Comrade, Stalin").

 Ken was a controversial anti-fascist magazine, first published in April 1938.
 It was distinguished by unusual and powerful graphics like this one and a number of articles on the Spanish Civil War by Ernest Hemingway.
 The magazine failed in August 1939 as a result of wariness by advertisers and a boycott by the Catholic Church (Baptista 2009, 109-115).